contiki-os/contiki/platform/jn516x/README.md

   * A radio driver with two modes (polling and interrupt based)
   * CCM* driver with HW accelerated AES
   * UART driver (with HW and SW flow control, 1'000'000 baudrate by default)
-  * Contiki system clock and rtimers (16MHz tick frequency)
+  * Contiki system clock and rtimers (16MHz tick frequency based on 32 MHz crystal)
+  * 32.768kHz external oscillator
   * Periodic DCO recalibration
+  * CPU "doze" mode
-  * Random number generator initialization from HW
+  * HW random number generator used as a random seed for pseudo-random generator
-  * Watchdog (in watchdog mode)
-  * JN516x HW exception handlers
+  * Watchdog, JN516x HW exception handlers
-  * 32.768kHz external oscillator
-  * CPU "doze" mode support

 The following hardware platforms have been tested:
   * USB dongle